 3. Modern Manufactured Pop Music - er, best not

-According to research published in the Scientific American, as a body of work, the canon of modern pop music has a seen a massive reduction in the variety of harmonic syntax and tone - and therefore lacks the colour and texture of its predecessors.
+According to research published in Scientific American, as a body of work, the canon of modern pop music has a seen a massive reduction in the variety of harmonic syntax and tone - and therefore lacks the colour and texture of its predecessors.

 Essentially, under the bonnet, it’s all got a bit same-y.